Icinga/icinga2/doc/03-monitoring-basics.md

 The following example will use `check_mysql` provided by the [Monitoring Plugins installation](02-installation.md#setting-up-check-plugins).

-Define the default check command custom attributes, for example `mysql_user` and `mysql_password` (freely definable naming schema) and optional their default threshold values.
-You can then use these custom attributes as runtime macros for [command arguments](03-monitoring-basics.md#command-arguments) on the command line.
+Define the default check command custom variables, for example `mysql_user` and `mysql_password` (freely definable naming schema) and optional their default threshold values.
+You can then use these custom variables as runtime macros for [command arguments](03-monitoring-basics.md#command-arguments) on the command line.

 > **Tip**